A Hacker Manifesto and the Vectoralist Class

 For culture, ask whether new creative abundance is paired with durable rights for creators, maintainers, labelers, communities, and publics.
 A platform that celebrates remix while owning ranking, monetization, training access, and moderation has not abolished property.
 It has moved property into the vector.

+That makes the review a companion to agent-store governance, open-weight model politics, release-boundary questions, model routing, compute governance, AI procurement, content provenance, data enrichment labor, platform governance, platform monopoly power, and search remedies.
 A Hacker Manifesto matters because it gives a hard name to a soft interface.
 The friendly surface says create, share, prompt, remix, build, publish, and connect.
-The vector decides what can be found, paid, trained, trusted, and remembered.
+The vector decides what can be found, paid, trained, trusted, remembered, and appealed.
 In the AI era, that is where much of the politics lives.

 Sources